peaonunes/orion/README.md

 ### Deploying Storybook

-After releasing a new version, our gh page with Storybook is automatically.
+After releasing a new version, our gh page with Storybook is automatically deployed.

 In case it's necessary to do this manually though, just run this simple yarn script: